Introduction

 Semi-solid Die Casting

-Semi-solid die casting process uses a 50% solid and 50% liquid casting material instead of molten metal.
-To achieve this semi-solid state, the metal is melted at a temperature that maintains its semi-vicious state of the slurry.
-It is heated to a state where it maintains 30% to 60% of its solid state at about 10 degrees celsius.
+Semi-Solid Die Casting Process uses a 50 percent solid and 50 percent liquid casting material instead of a molten metal.
+To attain this state, the metal is melted to a point where it maintains its “semi-vicious” state of slurry.
+It is heated to a point where it maintains 30 to 60 percent of its solid state and 10 degrees Celsius.

 Low-Pressure Die Casting